 The nature of these recruiters is to focus on in-depth research, constant communication and feedback, and quality in all aspects.
 In other words, the retained recruiter has been contracted–usually exclusively–to act as a consultant in finding the perfect-fit candidate for the company’s needs.
 Retained recruiters are most frequently contracted to fill hard-to-fill specialty roles and senior professional, management, and executive positions that pay six figures or higher.

 How do retained recruiters work?
-They work exclusively for the organization that has hired them.
-This means that they will spend time understanding the philosophy of the organization that hired them.
+They work exclusively for the organization or company that has hired them.
+This means that they will spend time really understanding the needs, culture, challenges, and goals of the organization that hired them.

 But what does this mean for you as a job seeker?
 Here are some key facts about retained recruiters:

-- Depth of research and information: Because they are conducting a specific search for a specific position, retained recruiters take their time to research thoroughly not only the organization and their needs, but your credentials and needs as well.
-They need to make sure that you are being presented to an organization that is a mutually beneficial match.
+Because they are conducting a specific search for a specific position, retained recruiters take their time to research thoroughly not only the organization and their needs, but your credentials and needs as well.
+They need to make sure that you are being presented to an organization that will be a mutually beneficial match.

-- Stronger recruiter relationship: Because they are compensated by the organization for their time and expertise, retained recruiters perform much of screening process that a company’s Human Resources department would perform.
+Because they are compensated by the organization for their time and expertise, retained recruiters perform much of the same screening process that a company’s Human Resources department would perform.
 This means that you will actually become quite familiar with the retained recruiter, their strategies, and available positions before you even get to meet the hiring manager at the organization.

 Because retained recruiters must be selective regarding the candidates that they present to an organization, you know that your resume will not be passed along to any company that is hiring for a position that might be only “similar” to yours.